XinyuNing/STformer-and-NSTformer/datasets/README.md

 The `raw_data (with large-scale datasets).zip` in the link is the full version with all datasets, including large-scale datasets.
 If you don't need these large-scale datasets, you can download `raw_data.zip`.

+## Important Notice
+For using the two datasets METR-LA and PEMS-BAY, please unzip the file named “data_in_12_out_12_rescale_True.zip” in the two dataset dictionary first.

 ## Datasets Description

 ### 1. METR-LA